 - tailor's bunion (TB): This is a prominence or 'bump', which occurs on the outside of the foot at the base of the small toe.

 Knee surgery: one might see degenerative changes (arthroscopic articular smoothness loss and findings of visible defects or fibrillations are known as "chondrosis"), synovitis, synovial hypertrophy, reactive pseudovillous and surface hypercellularity; if many plasma cells, think of RA or chronic infectious or other autoimmune.
 Intra-joint-space synovial bridges = "plica synovialis" [L08-10657].

-We get frozen sections to r/o initial sepsis (criteria) or residual sepsis following sepsis treatment.
+One might also degenerative change and dystrophic calcification [L13-10542] at first remindful of calcium pyrophosphate.
+We also get frozen sections to r/o initial sepsis (criteria) or residual sepsis following sepsis treatment.

 - See our neuropathology page.